 The world’s most innovative companies discourage perfectionism.
 Instead, they embrace iteration, the practice of doing the smallest thing and getting it out as quickly as possible.

 Software company GitLab is so serious about doing work in small increments that it made iteration one of its core values.
-They’ve found that iterating improves efficiency and leads to the development of better products, since it allows them to get user feedback earlier and make improvements and adjustments faster.
+They’ve found that iterating improves efficiency and leads to the development of better products, since it allows them to get user feedback early and make improvements and adjustments faster.

 “Instead of spending time working on the wrong feature or going in the wrong direction, we can ship the smallest product, receive fast feedback, and course correct,” they say.